 The Consortium of European Taxonomic Facilities was founded in 1996 as a European network of natural science museums, natural history museums, botanical gardens and biodiversity research centres with their associated biological collections and research expertise.
 Currently, the CETAF network comprises 34 members representing 60 of the largest taxonomic institutions from 21 European countries.

 Collectively, the CETAF network represents an unprecedented resource for scientific research across the globe.
 Member institutions are dedicated to the preservation of the rich natural heritage by collection-based taxonomic research, education and public outreach.
-CETAF aims at exploring and documenting diversity in nature with the major objectives to promote access to European collections for scientific research, to enable the formation of partnerships to exploit European funding opportunities, and to give taxonomy and systematic biology in Europe a voice.
+CETAF aims at exploring and documenting diversity in nature with the major objectives to enable the formation of partnerships to facilitate access to European collections for scientific research, to jointly benefit from European funding opportunities, and to give taxonomy and systematic biology in Europe a voice.

 Deutsche Naturwissenschaftliche Forschungssammlungen e.V.
 (DNFS)

-The major German research museums with natural history collections joined forces in 2007 and founded the registered association of German Scientific Research Collections (Deutsche Naturwissenschaftliche Forschungssammlungen e.V. – DNFS).
-More than 10 parties with integrated collections and exhibitions involved provide outstanding taxonomic competencies, round about 140 million of collection objects, and cutting-edge facilities that lay the basis for globally unique research infrastructures and excellent biodiversity reseach.
+The major German natural history museums joined forces in 2007 and founded the registered association of German Scientific Research Collections (Deutsche Naturwissenschaftliche Forschungssammlungen e.V. – DNFS).
+More than 10 parties with integrated natural history collections and exhibitions provide outstanding taxonomic competencies, round about 140 million of collection objects, and cutting-edge facilities that lay the basis for globally unique scientific infrastructures and excellent biodiversity research.

 Global Genome Biodiversity Network (GGBN)